-- (1) The following presumptions apply in proceedings brought by virtue of this Chapter with respect to a literary, dramatic, musical or artistic work. - (2) Where a name purporting to be that of the author appeared on copies of the work as published or on the work when it was made, the person whose name appeared shall be presumed, until the contrary is proved - (a) to be the author of the work; and - (b) to have made it in circumstances not falling within Article 24(2), 182, 183, 184 or 188. - (3) In the case of a work alleged to be a work of joint authorship, paragraph (2) applies in relation to each person alleged to be one of the authors. - (4) Where no name purporting to be that of the author appeared as mentioned in paragraph (2) but - the person whose name appeared shall be presumed, until the contrary is proved, to have been the owner of the copyright at the time of publication.
+- (1) The following presumptions apply in proceedings brought by virtue of this Chapter with respect to a literary, dramatic, musical or artistic work. - (2) Where a name purporting to be that of the author appeared on copies of the work as published or on the work when it was made, the person whose name appeared shall be presumed, until the contrary is proved - (a) to be the author of the work; and - (b) to have made it in circumstances not falling within Article 24(2), 182, 183, 184 or 188. - (3) In the case of a work alleged to be a work of joint authorship, paragraph (2) applies in relation to each person alleged to be one of the authors. - (4) Where no name purporting to be that of the author appeared as mentioned in paragraph (2) but - (a) the work qualifies for copyright protection by virtue of Article 22; and - (b) a name purporting to be that of the publisher appeared on copies of the work as first published, the person whose name appeared shall be presumed, until the contrary is proved, to have been the owner of the copyright at the time of publication.